Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Programmer: Dev
 - Music Creation: Lyra and Band

-Updates will be provided every hour to track progress!
+Updates will be provided every hour to track progress and keep the team informed.

 **Installation Instructions:**
 1. Ensure you have Python installed on your system.